 The Department of Occupational Therapy (OTH) at the College of St. Scholastica has offered a Master’s of Science degree in Occupational Therapy for more than 25 years.
 The Department is located at the Health Science Center and provides students an education in a state-of-the-art learning environment.
 Located on site is the maurice’s® Community Clinic which provides students hands-on learning opportunities with diverse client populations throughout the progression of the Program.
 Occupational therapy curriculum is focused on developing students’ knowledge and understanding of occupational therapy process across the lifespan to prepare for entry-level practice in occupational therapy.
 Based on Experiential Learning Theory and occupation-based practice models, the curriculum integrates clinical experiences with academic learning and personal reflection to foster clinical reasoning and professionalism.
 Students learn fundamentals of science driven, evidence based occupational therapy practice for clientele across the lifespan through faculty facilitated experiences and community engagement.
 Occupational therapy faculty bring diverse experiences to the students including expertise in pediatric therapy, neurorehabilitation, assistive technology, physical and orthopedic conditions, emotional and behavioral health, and older adult services.
-Faculty led research projects provide students the opportunity to engage in applied research that furthers their understanding of scholarship within the field of occupational therapy.
+Faculty led research projects provide students the opportunity to engage in research that furthers their understanding of scholarship within the field of occupational therapy.

 The Occupational Therapy Department offers these programs: